-I don’t think I will ever tire of painting skies.
-My aim is to see if I can create for others an experience that is near as possible to an experience of the sky itself.
-I am not happy with a painting until I find myself entranced by it.
-If it holds my gaze for a long time and I feel joy, peace or contentment – or sometimes wonder and awe — then I hope others will feel the same way.
+I want to feel entranced by a painting.
+If it holds my gaze for a long time and I feel joy, peace, or contentment, and sometimes wonder and awe — then I hope others will feel the same way.